Theme Building: History

 A $4 million renovation, with retro-futuristic interior and electric lighting designed by Walt Disney Imagineering, was completed before the Encounter Restaurant opened there in 1997.
 Visitors are able to take an elevator up to the Observation Level to get a 360-degree view of arriving and departing planes.
 An airport spokeswoman said that because of its appearance and views, some people thought it revolved after visiting it, even though it did not.

-After the September 11 attacks, the Observation Level was closed for security reasons.
-Following a $12.3 million restoration of the building completed in 2010, the observation level re-opened to the public on Saturdays and Sundays starting July 10.
-Additionally, on September 9, 2003, a permanent memorial honoring those who perished in the attacks of September 11 was opened on the grounds of the Theme Building.
+After the September 11, 2001 attacks, the Observation Level was closed for security reasons.
+On September 9, 2003, a permanent memorial honoring those who perished in the attacks of September 11 was opened on the grounds of the Theme Building.

+In March 2007, a 1/2 t piece of the stucco skin on the upper arches crashed onto the roof of the restaurant, forcing it to temporarily close for repairs.
+The restaurant reopened on November 12, 2007.

+In 2010, following a $12.3 million restoration of the building, the observation level re-opened to the public on weekends.
+Delaware North Companies Travel Hospitality Services operated the restaurant.

 The Encounter Restaurant closed for business in December 2013 with no future plans to reopen.
 The reason cited was that the restaurant was in a non-secure area of the airport, so travelers were reluctant to spend time there when a possibly lengthy security checkpoint lay ahead, or leave after being screened and have to go through security again upon returning.
 The observation level of the building was then open on weekends until 2016 when its schedule was reduced to one weekend per month, before closing permanently in September 2018.

-Previously, the restaurant had been closed for repairs in March 2007, after a 1/2 t piece of the stucco skin on the upper arches crashed onto the roof of the restaurant.
-The restaurant reopened on November 12, 2007.
-Delaware North Companies Travel Hospitality Services operated the restaurant.

 In 2018, the Bob Hope USO at LAX relocated to the ground floor of the Theme Building, opening a 7,100 square foot facility described by its president as "the most technologically advanced USO in existence."